Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 The basics of battery storage

 Batteries connected directly to your fuse board are known as ‘AC-coupled’.
-This is the most common method nowadays.

 Once the battery is connected up to the fuse board, it can do two things: